uakbr/Automate-AWS-Lambda-Git-Actions/README.md

 ## AWS Lambda FastAPI CI/CD Pipeline using GitHub Actions
 This project repository contains the github actions workflow of CI/CD Pipeline for FastAPI to AWS Lambda.

+## What does this solve?
+* As software/devops engineers focused on bringing our code to life, we all face the same problems where we need to perform tasks that are boring, repetitive and sometimes a total waste of time.
+For instance, one of them is the process of running the unit tests on various environments and then deploying our software to various delivery platform.
+The processes takes longer than they should and surely makes our day at work inefficient and unproductive.
+Have you ever wondered:

+   * How can I automate all these boring repetitive testing and deployment processes?
+   * Do we have any kind of method that could solve these problems?

+CI/CD is one of the best practices in software development as it reduces the repetitive process of unit testing and the deployment of the software.

+We accomplish our goals via **Gitub Actions** as demonstrated by this repository.

 ## Steps:
 1. Create a GitHub Repository
 2. Clone your repository to local machine